dannywoodz/fdi/README.md

 performance-sensitive code and C for access to ImageMagick.

 This application has been tested against a directory tree containing in excess of 200,000 images.
-A clean scan on a 3.4GHz Intel Core i7 2600K running Linux takes ~1h20m.
+A clean scan on a 3.4GHz Intel Core i7 2600K, running Gentoo Linux, reading from a 7200rpm spinning-platter disk takes ~1h20m.

 # TODO